 - Manually change your username using phpMyAdmin

-If you’re not comfortable directly editing your database with phpMyAdmin, we highly recommend that you use the first or second method.
+If you’re not comfortable directly editing your WordPress database with phpMyAdmin, we highly recommend that you use the first or second method.

 The simplest way to change your WordPress username is with the free Username Changer plugin.